alanvalejo/rgcli/README.md

 **Download**

-* You can download the MkNN software in http://www.alanvalejo.com.br/software?name=RGCLI
+* You can download the RGCLI software in http://www.alanvalejo.com.br/software?name=RGCLI

 **Usage**